FiggyHunter/AstroProjectStarter/README.md

 - **utilities/**
   Contains utility functions and helper methods used throughout the project.
 These can include common operations, data processing, or shared logic.

+## TO:DO:
+- Configure Linter, as per project needs.
+- Configure prettier so the code format works everywhere the same, as per the deal between developers.
+- Potentially add more folders if we use react, such as hooks and context.
+- Potentially add the "scripts" folder, if we have some custom scripts and integrations.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: